Bikeman868/NPL/docs/LANGUAGE.md

 Because processes have no state, and messages are immutable, it's very easy to write unit tests for NPL applications.
 Additionally, unit testing is a first class element of the language, and not a library that was added as an afterthought.

-Unlike other software development systems, unit tests are built eight into the code, and understood by the compiler, so the compiler can generate code for the tests in some environments, and omit this code in production builds automatically without any additional tooling.
+Unlike other software development systems, unit tests are built right into the code, and understood by the compiler, so the compiler can generate code for the tests in some environments, and omit this code in production builds automatically without any additional tooling.